Care

 Karen Mokomoko

-Representatives of the Department of Conservation, the Ministry of Primary Industries and farmers of the harbour’s water catchment area regularly attend and contribute to the meetings of both the Implementation Forum and the Coordination Group.
+Representatives of the Department of Conservation, the Ministry of Primary Industries and farmers of the harbour’s water catchment area regularly attend and contribute to the meetings of the Implementation Forum.
+Meeting venues rotate between the partners.

 The ‘hands on’ work is done collectively and individually by the partner organisations, landowners, land managers, iwi and care groups.